 Bad site navigation leaves users feeling frustrated and confused.

-If you’re worried that your website isn’t quite as easy to navigate as you’d like, rest assured that you are definitely not alone — bad navigation is an especially common problem area!
+If you’re worried that your website design isn’t quite as easy to navigate as you’d like, rest assured that you are definitely not alone — bad navigation is an especially common problem area!

 It is, however, an important problem area to address.
 If a customer is looking for a product on your website but can’t find it, it’s likely that they’ll look elsewhere.